-PSYC 1025 - Test Your Personality.
-1 credit (T)
+PSYC 1025 - Test Your Personality (1 credits)

 This personality-primer course provides an avenue for students to determine underlying characteristics of themselves.
-A variety of standard and unorthodox tests will help provide students with questions psychologists are now trying to answer about personality: Where did you get your personality?
+A variety of standard and unorthodox tests will help provide students with questions psychologist are now trying to answer about personality: Where did you get your personality?
 Have you always been "you" or did you become "you" through environmental factors?
 Does your personality change under stress, or is there a core personality that carries you through all life's situations?
 (1 lect.)

-PSYC 1070 - Day in the Life of Your Brain.
-1 credit (T)
+PSYC 1070 - Day in the Life of Your Brain (1 credits)

-Day in the Life of Your Brain is an entry-level neurobiological course designed for students who want a rudimentary understanding of brain functions as applied to everyday life.
+Day in the Life of Your Brain is an entry level neurobiological course designed for students who want a rudimentary understanding of brain functions as applied to everyday life.
 This "brain appreciation" course overlaps and goes beyond the neurology topics covered in PSYC 1000.
 No previous psychology background is necessary, although PSYC 1000 will be helpful.
 Course delivery methods will include hands on experiments to illustrate brain functions, film clips, interactive computer exercises, and projects.
 (1 lect.)

-PSYC 1080 - Your Brain on Music.
-1 credit (T)
+PSYC 1080 - Your Brain on Music (1 credits)

 The course is designed to be a brief encounter with the physiological and psychological impacts of music and an analysis of the basic components of music in psychological terms.
 It helps to answer the following questions: Why music is so emotionally compelling?
 Why is rhythm physically arousing?
 What has been the evolutionary role of music in the social development of humans?
-How does a culture determines what you hear?
+How does a culture determine what you hear?
 (1 lect.)

-PSYC 1090 - Domestic Animal Psychology.
-1 credit (T)
+PSYC 1090 - Domestic Animal Psychology (1 credits)